-Climate change carries a variety of threats, including economic and social losses, health and labour productivity losses, and forced labour migration.
-The interrelation of these and other forms of risks creates enormous challenges for decent work and social justice.
+Climate change carries a variety of threats, including economic and social losses, health and labour productivity losses, and forced labour migration.4 The interrelation of these and other forms of risks creates enormous challenges for decent work and social justice.
 Climate change has a significant influence on jobs in sectors with high levels of informality and a lack of quality work.
-Additionally, indigenous and tribal groups, residents of rural and coastal areas, women, and youth are all at higher risk.
+Additionally, indigenous and tribal groups, residents of rural and coastal areas, women, and youth are all at higher risk.5

-Long-term climate change could diminish well-being by an amount corresponding to a global fall in per capita consumption of between %5 and %20 under a business-as-usual scenario.
-Tourism, agriculture, construction, forestry, energy, transportation, fisheries, and biodiversity are among the economic sectors most affected by climate change.
+Long-term climate change could diminish well-being by an amount corresponding to a global fall in per capita consumption of between 5% and 20% under a business-asusual scenario.6 Tourism, agriculture, construction, forestry, energy, transportation, fisheries, and biodiversity are among the economic sectors most affected by climate change.
 Collectively, they employ over half of the world's workforce.
-Agriculture alone employs 1.3 billion people, or about %40 of the global workforce, the majority of whom are poor.
+Agriculture alone employs 1.3 billion people, or about 40% of the global workforce, the majority of whom are poor.7

 When examining occupational safety and health, climate change will directly impact, for example, due to temperature change.
 Excessive workplace heat is a case point and is regarded as an example of an occupational health threat.
 High body temperature or dehydration can result in heat exhaustion, heatstroke, or in the worst-case scenario, can cause death.
 Climate change alone is expected to be causing hundreds of more extremely hot days for more than 1 billion workers per year.

-The transition towards a low-carbon economy will impact every facet of making goods, providing services, travelling, and consuming.
-Paris Conference of the Parties (COP21) was a watershed moment in history.
-Nations pledged to change their development paths to keep global warming to 1.5 to 2 degrees Celsius over pre-industrial levels by 2100.
+8 paths to keep global warming to 1.5 to 2 degrees Celsius over pre-industrial levels by 2100.
 These pledges are set out by each country's Nationally Determined Contributions (NDCs), which countries are required to submit every fifth year, as part of a mechanism to raise the ambition levels of their GHG emissions, including the United Nations Sustainable Development Goals 2030 Agenda (SDGs).
-These developments are significant to the Arab world, a region defined as the world's most water-scarce and food-import dependent region.
+These developments are significant to the Arab world,9 a region defined as the world's most water-scarce and food-import dependent region.
 Climate change (notably droughts) is causing even more socioeconomic vulnerability.